A number of SEGA's early Arcade games end with a huge "Wait, what?" moment:

 There's actually three final bosses and three endings.
 One of the endings is sorta comprehensible, the others... not so much.
 And then there's the bad ending...
 "YOU GOT INSANITY" indeed.

 In Limbo of the Lost, Briggs is captured and his earthly guide (also known as you, the player) must save him by completing some in and of themselves confusing tasks.
 After you finish, Briggs is freed and proceeds to the game's ending... where he is greeted by almost the entire supporting cast of the game who decide to crown him The King of Limbo while singing a song about him.
-No explanation is given as to how the denizens of Limbo know each other, how they reached this location, or why Limbo has a king - or why no one seems to care about the player's contributions to any of this.
+No explanation is given as to how the denizens of Limbo know each other, how they reached this location, or why Limbo has a king or why no one seems to care about the player's contributions to any of this.
+That said, considering how much of a Mind Screw the rest of the game is, this is only slightly weirder than the rest of the game.

 Even if you win, the ending depends on your ending party.
 That is, you can "win" with the wrong party and have most/all of the party die (since the final boss has a final attack scripted by the story).